Tandhjulet/dashmc/README.md

 ### ⚠️ WIP ⚠️

 ## Security
-If you believe you have found a vulnerability in DashMC, we highly encourage you to responsible disclose this.
-Please do NOT open a public issue.
+If you believe you have found a vulnerability in DashMC, we highly encourage you to disclose this responsibly.
+Please do NOT open a public issue, as you will expose the issue.
 Thank you.